Event

 It is free to enter the awards.

-Tickets to attend the awards are as follows:
+Tickets to attend the awards are available and prices are:

 What happens next once I’ve entered?